 - After the fermentation has finished, gently decant the fermented wine into another container.
 Taste it and add more sugar to sweeten the taste if needed (optional).
 You can also increase ABV by adding vodka or alcohol in amounts of 2-15% of the wine volume.

 - Fill the aging vessels with wine preferably to the brim to eliminate the risk of contact with oxygen.
 Seal them tightly (if you added sugar keep the vessels under air locks for the first 7-10 days).
-In case you added sugar during the previous stage you should install the air lock for the first 7-10 days to prevent refermentation.

 - Transfer the wine to a fridge or cellar for aging.
 Leave it for at least 4-6 months.
 In case of 3-5 cm sediment layer forming (once every few weeks at first, then less often) you should filter the beverage by pouring it through a tube into another vessel.
 The wine is considered ready when there’s no more sediment build-up for several months.